inlg2025/inlg2025.github.io/sitedata/sponsor.md

 ## Call for Sponsors

-The 18th International Conference on Natural Language Generation (INLG) will be held in TBA from TBA.
+The 18th International Conference on Natural Language Generation (INLG) will be held in Hanoi, Vietnam from October 29 to November 2, 2025.
 **We humbly invite sponsors to consider supporting the conference!**

 ### About INLG 2025